 They say two heads are better than one, but the more accurate saying is the whole is greater than the sum of its parts.
-When you have a good collaborator, your ideas and work will be multiplied.
-Your vision will come to life even better than you expected.
+When you have a good collaborator, your ideas and output will be multiplied.

 One way to plan your synergies is to map out what and who you can use in your project.
-We have an example mind map (click the picture or sign up below), but it is as simple as grabbing a scrap piece of paper and drawing out the web.
-Reminds me of grade school book reports, which I loved!
+We have an example mind map in the resource library (click the picture or sign up below), but it is as simple as grabbing a scrap piece of paper and drawing out the web.

 Sharpen Your Saw

 All good machines need regular maintenance, and people are no different.
-Be consistent with evaluating your skills and goals, then re-calibrate to stay on track for success.
+Be consistent with evaluating your skills and goals then re-calibrate to stay on track for success.
 The aforementioned career development planner is great for re-planning.
-No matter what tool you use, just make sure you are keeping track of your progress.
+No matter which tool you use, just make sure you are keeping track of your progress.

 Ready to download the resources mentioned in this post?
 Sign up HERE!